FatehAK/genzo-cli/README.md

 Type: `Object` Default: `undefined`

-An object with slot-value mapping.
-The cli will replace these slots with their corresponding values within files
+An object with slot name-value mapping.
+The CLI will replace these slots with their corresponding values within files.

 ```js
 slots: {